Kenny Rogers and the First Edition: Prime period

 Meanwhile, Terry Williams had begun to record some solo singles.
-A number of folk rock songs met with little success.
-He later switched to a more teen-oriented bubblegum sound that their manager Ken Kragen felt would appeal to his fans.
 Williams' "I'm Gonna Sing You A Sad Song Susie" was part of the First Edition's next LP Tell It All Brother.
 The title track (also written by Harvey), which dealt with love and brotherhood, was a national top 20 hit and topped WRKO's August 13, 1970, top 30 survey for one week.
-It was the first of many songs Kenny would sing (e.g., his solo "Coward of the County") that had elements of sadism under a gentle surface.
 Released a month or so after the Kent State shootings, the song drew a standing ovation the night it debuted live.

 In addition to the band's continuing frequent appearances on television, songs by Kenny Rogers and the First Edition were featured in two 1970 films.
 First up was the never released on record "If Nobody Loved" for the camp political comedy Flap.
-A few months later they recorded "Someone Who Cares" and "A Poem I Wrote For Your Hair" to appear in the soundtrack for the romantic film Fools starring Jason Robards, Jr., and Katharine Ross.
-The Fools (soundtrack) was released in 1971.
+A few months later they recorded "Someone Who Cares" and "A Poem I Wrote For Your Hair" to appear in the soundtrack for the romantic film Fools starring Jason Robards Jr., and Katharine Ross.
+The Fools soundtrack was released in 1971.

 At the end of 1970, the First Edition had their seventh Top 40 hit with the Vassy-penned "Heed the Call".
 Another song about the need for brotherhood, it was seen as an uptempo counterpart to the balladry of "Tell It All Brother."
 The next single, "Someone Who Cares", was taken from the Fools movie soundtrack.
 Though scoring high on the easy listening charts, "Someone Who Cares" failed to reach the pop top fifty.
 This ushered in a period during which the First Edition attempted to retool its image.
 Keyboard player John Hobbs was briefly in the lineup, but, though he played on future recordings, was not in the group long enough to appear on any album covers or publicity photos.
 His brief tenure was captured in the PBS television special Tell It All.
 The special provided an unusually in-depth look at the group, all of whom were at ease speaking in front of the camera.
 In mid-1971 the First Edition released a gospel single called "Take My Hand", which barely scraped into the bottom of the charts.